-Beginning in 2014, the Affordable Care Act – also known as health reform or “Obamacare” – ushers in significant changes for millions of Americans, including individuals with autism and their families and caretakers.
+The Affordable Care Act – also known as health reform or “Obamacare” – has ushered in significant changes for millions of Americans, including individuals with autism and their families and caretakers.
 Why does health reform matter for the autism community?
 Because research shows that those with autism spectrum disorder face more serious coverage and benefit gaps than others.
 And existing coverage often does not meet families’ needs.

 Will the Affordable Care Act help?
 It depends on your unique circumstances, but the law includes a number of provisions that may impact the autism community.
 These provisions include:

 - Coverage even if you or your child has a pre-existing condition, including a diagnosis of autism spectrum disorder